-Margaret Fuller’s Woman in the Nineteenth Century is considered the first major feminist work published in America.
-Margaret has a lengthy list of firsts to her credit.
-These include first female literary critic, first woman allowed to conduct research in the Harvard College library, first female journalist for the New York Tribune, first female foreign correspondent and war correspondent to serve under combat conditions.
-These are some of her accomplishments, but they do not begin to describe the person she was, a woman once encountered, not forgotten.
+Margaret Fuller’s Woman in the Nineteenth Century is considered the first major feminist work published in the United States.
+Fuller has a lengthy list of firsts to her credit.
+These include first female literary critic, first woman allowed to conduct research in a Harvard College library, first female journalist for the New York Tribune, first female foreign correspondent and war correspondent to serve under combat conditions.
+These are some of her accomplishments but they do not begin to describe the person she was, a woman once encountered, not forgotten.

-So why was she so concerned that she was would “die and leave no trace” (Marshall 83)?
+So why was Fuller so concerned that she was would “die and leave no trace” (Marshall 83)?

 Author Henry James called her the “Margaret-Ghost,” referring to the specter Margaret Fuller had become after her tragic death in a shipwreck on July 19, 1850.

-The memoir written soon after by three of her closest friends, Ralph Waldo Emerson, James Freeman Clarke and William Ellery Channing, partially erased her.
-This memoir portrayed a Margaret these men believed the world would prefer, not the real Margaret.
-They rendered her less radical, more agreeable.
-They glossed over her passion and potency, deflated her to an inconsequential spinster.
-She had become the “Margaret-Ghost”, a figment of who she had been.
+The memoir published soon after by three of her closest friends, Ralph Waldo Emerson, James Freeman Clarke, and William Ellery Channing, partially erased her.
+This memoir portrayed a Fuller these men believed the world would prefer, not the real one.
+They rendered her less radical, more acceptable.
+They glossed over her passion and potency, deflated her to an inconsequential player.
+She had become the “Margaret-Ghost, a figment of who she had been.

 In the article, Memory Lapse, writer Parul Sehgal talks about a phenomenon called ‘erasure’, which she explains is “the expunging of minorities’ pain and achievements from the record.”
 She says that erasure is an age-old practice that even the Romans employed.
 They labeled it “condemnation of memory” and “it was considered a fate worse than execution”(15).